 Japanese and Chinese green tea both come from the same Camellia sinensis tea plant.
 The main difference is the way the leaves are processed.
 Chinese harvesters pan-fry the leaves in a large wok.

-This is an efficient method for preventing the oxidation of flavonoids and polyphenols that gives Japanese green tea its unique flavor and health-enhancing properties.
+Japanese green teas are steamed, dried, and then rolled into various shapes until they are completely dry.
+This is an efficient method for preventing the oxidation of flavonoids and polyphenols that gives Japanese green tea its flavor and health-enhancing properties.

-Matcha comes from specially handled gyokuro leaves (tencha).
+Matcha comes from specially-handled gyokuro leaves (tencha).
 Tencha is stone-ground into a fine powder.